fivetran/terraform-provider-fivetran/docs/resources/destination.md

 }
 ```

-3. Call the `terraform import` command with the following parameters:
+3. Run the `terraform import` command with the following parameters:

 ```
 terraform import fivetran_destination.my_imported_destination <your Destination Group ID>